OHDSI/Cyclops/cran-comments.md

     sub-directories of 1Mb or more:
       libs 21.7Mb

-This occurs on systems (like `r-devel-linux-x86_64-fedora-clang`) that include debug symbols in their compilation; Cyclops performance is heavily dependent on many template instantiations that generate a large library when including debug symbols.
-Future availability of C++17 `if (constexpr ...)` should decrease library size substantially.
+This occurs on systems (like 'r-devel-linux-x86_64-fedora-clang') that include debug symbols in their compilation; Cyclops performance is heavily dependent on many template instantiations that generate a large library when including debug symbols.
+Future availability of C++17 'if (constexpr ...)' should decrease library size substantially.

 ## Downstream dependencies
-There are currently no downstream dependencies.
+* 'EvidenceSynthesis' - checked and works.